vtex-apps/modal/README.md

 #### Configuration

-Through the Storefront, you can change the product-summary's behavior and interface.
+Through the Storefront, you can change the modal's behavior and interface.
 However, you also can make in your theme app, as Store theme does.

 | Prop name           | Type      | Description                                                                                 |
 | ------------------- | --------- | ------------------------------------------------------------------------------------------- |